Could a field hospital house Kansas City's COVID patients?

-KANSAS CITY, Mo. -- A shortage of hospital beds has raised questions about expanding facilities in the metro area.
+KANSAS CITY, MO (KCTV) -- A shortage of hospital beds has raised questions about expanding facilities in the metro area.

 On Thursday, the Mid-America Regional Council (MARC) released new numbers outlining the shortage.